pinkpong111/From-Call-Centers-to-Neurons/From-Call-Centers-to-Neurons.md

 > *"Single-agent scaling breaks not because of insufficient parameters, but because centralized signal alignment cannot overcome complexity, non-stationarity, interference, and resolution limits."*

+### Empirical Confirmation: The Multi-Agent Transition

+The industry trajectory from single-agent to multi-agent AI architectures validates this analysis empirically.
+Gartner reported a 1,445% surge in multi-agent system inquiries from Q1 2024 to Q2 2025, signaling widespread recognition that monolithic agent architectures face fundamental scaling limits.
+The shift to "orchestrated teams of specialized agents" — with dedicated researcher, coder, and analyst agents coordinated by orchestration layers — recapitulates exactly the hierarchical classification structure described in §1–§3.
+Each specialist agent handles 2–4 categories (matching the human cognitive optimum); orchestration provides the progressive narrowing; and the governance challenge becomes managing inter-agent coupling rather than optimizing a single loss function.

+This transition creates the governance scaling pressure formalized by the S-equation (§8.5): as the number of interacting agents n grows, pairwise conflict channels scale as O(n²), overwhelming centralized oversight.
+The DFG framework predicts that this pressure is not solvable by adding more monitoring capacity (lever 4 alone) but requires architectural investment in governance maturity β (lever 3) and coupling management α (lever 2).

 ### Mapping to DFG Framework

 | Single-Agent Failure | DFG Concept |